 Croatia has a beautiful coastline famous by it’s lonely bays, pebble beaches, crystal-clear water and ecological surrounding.
 However, during latest years it is becoming exceedingly difficult to find isolated private location with no hundreds of tourists on the beach in summer period.
-In this connection formerly popular destinations are looking property buyers.
+In this connection formerly popular destinations are lacking property buyers.
 Eco-concept of leisure can not longer attract buyers to Opatija, Trogir, Split.
 Many towns like Medulin, Rogoznica, Porec become overpopulated in summer period of time and construction of tourist facilities is continuing.
 Property buyer’s demand is shifting towards the islands of Croatia.

 So, the second problem of Croatia is tourist-oriented infrastructure.
 We understand that tourism is a locomotive industry for Gross National Product of Croatia.
 But sometimes it is being developed with no reasonable limitations.
 Everything is done to stimulate tourist-flow and even overflow.
 Main target is growth of overnights, occupancy rates.
 But it means intense business during two-three summer months and still low-season during the rest of the year.
-Program of 365-days-a-year tourist season in Croatia is very good but still far from realization.
+Program of 365-days-a-year tourist season in Croatia is very good but still far from implementation.
 Instead of attracting property buyers who could stay in their homes in Croatia several months a year or all the time and ensure steady development of local facilities and their functioning all the year round, Croatia is enhancing seasonality of coastline business.

 People who could live in Croatia 365 days a year are in fact Croatian property buyers.
 This is not a tourist-development program but immigration program.
 Many areas of Croatia lack normal infrastructure because of lack of constant economically active population or high ranked population, not because of lack of tourists.